 The health ministries of the Adventist Church include a healthcare delivery system of church-operated clinics and hospitals throughout the world, ranging from top-quality medical universities and schools of learning all the way along the spectrum to "bare-essentials" clinics serving the developing world.
 Through all of these avenues, the goal of Health Ministries is to make people whole in an imperfect and disease-ravaged world.

 *The Seventh-day Adventist Church is a mainstream Protestant denomination with over 20 million members internationally in over 200 countries, which includes nearly 1.2 million members in North America.
-The Adventist Church is known world-wide for its health and wellness programs, including the oldest stop smoking program in the US called "Breathe-Free" (formerly "The Five Day Plan to Stop Smoking"), Florida Hospital's CREATION Health Program, and world renown health improvement programs such as CHIP (Complete Health Improvement Program), NEWSTART Lifestyle Management, Weimar Institute, and Uchee Pines Institute, to name a few.
+The Adventist Church is known world-wide for its health and wellness programs, including the oldest stop smoking program in the US called "Breathe-Free" (formerly "The Five Day Plan to Stop Smoking"), Advent Health's (formerly Florida Hospital) CREATION Health Program, and world renown health improvement programs such as CHIP (Complete Health Improvement Program), NEWSTART Lifestyle Management, Weimar Institute, and Uchee Pines Institute, to name a few.

 Genesis Center for Better Living is a non-profit health education center for people of all faith backgrounds and is a community service of the Health Ministries Department of the Seventh-day Adventist Church of Cape Coral located at 1813 El Dorado Parkway West in Cape Coral, FL.
 The church believes that health and wellness are a positive support for spiritual well-being.
 By teaching good health according to Biblical principles, we believe we are extending the healing ministry of Jesus.
 Most local programs are provided at little or no charge, being funded by donations from previous participants whose lives were positively impacted for the good.